zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 }
 ```

-As pointed out in the section on stack variables, normal stack variables will automatically be copied onto the stack, and can both be read from and written to.
+As pointed out in the section on stack variables, value type parameters will always be copied onto the stack, and can both be read from and written to.

 ```
 contract C {
     function f(uint a) constant returns (bool stackSame, bool txDataSame) {
-        // We can work with 'a' in two ways - either through the
+        // We can work with 'a' in three ways - the variable, the stack
-        // variable or by reading from calldata. assembly {
+        // item, or read from calldata.
+        assembly {
             let aFromStack := 0
             // Stack: [..., a, stackSame, txDataSame, aFromStack]